Regional Transit is vitally important to Massachusetts

 The Fiscal Year 2020 Budget provided a significant amount of new funding for RTAs, such that service cuts have generally been avoided.
 The House-Senate Conference Committee recommended funding of $87 million, plus $3.5 million subject to agreements ("MOUs") between RTAs and MassDOT that have been finalized.
 This is adequate funding to stabilize RTA service, but we as a state can and must do much better.
 See our Progress page for information about how we can better fund RTAs and all public transit.

-A note about the budget process: The annual state budget for Fiscal Year 2020 starting July 1 began with the Governor's proposal in January, followed by the House Ways & Means budget, member amendments and a final vote in April, followed by the Senate Ways & Means budget, member amendments and a final vote in May, followed by a reconciliation through a Conference Committee, then final votes by both chambers (on July 22 this year).
-The Governor then signed the budget with no further changes to RTA funding.
+A note about the budget process: The annual state budget for Fiscal Year 2021 starting July 1 began with the Governor's proposal in January, to be followed by the House Ways & Means budget, member amendments and a final vote in April, followed by the Senate Ways & Means budget, member amendments and a final vote in May, followed by a reconciliation through a Conference Committee, then final votes by both chambers.
+This page will have updates throughout this process.

 How are RTAs funded, and why does that matter now?